NorthernRealities/filament-organizer/server/README.md

+# Database Server
+If you would like to make your own frontend, navigate to the ./docs folder for documentation.

 ## REQUIREMENTS
 - PHP (was created on 7.4 but should work with newer versions aswell), with these extensions loaded: curl, mbstring, sqlite3, pdo_sqlite, (Optional) mysqli
 - Webserver (e.g. NGINX, Apache)